Ken Dychtwald, Ph.D.

 Ken is a psychologist, gerontologist, and best-selling author of 16 books on aging-related issues, including Bodymind; Age Wave: The Challenges and Opportunities of an Aging Society; Age Power: How the 21st Century Will Be Ruled by the New Old; The Power Years: A User’s Guide to the Rest of Your Life; Healthy Aging; Workforce Crisis: How to Beat the Coming Shortage of Skills and Talent; Gideon’s Dream: A Tale of New Beginnings and, most recently, A New Purpose: Redefining Money, Family, Work, Retirement, and Success.
-He is currently writing two new books – 50 Trillion Hours to Fill: Our Biggest Growth Market is Here Now and The Sorcerer’s Apprentice.
+He is currently writing a new book, The Sorcerer’s Apprentice.
 He was the executive producer and host of the highly rated/acclaimed PBS documentary, The Boomer Century: 1946–2046.

 Since 1986, Ken has been the founding President and CEO of Age Wave, a firm created to guide companies and government groups in product/service development for boomers and mature adults.
 His client list has included over half the Fortune 500, and his explorations and innovative solutions have fertilized and catalyzed a broad spectrum of industry sectors—from pharmaceuticals and medical devices, to automotive design and retail merchandising, to financial planning and health insurance.